AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

     - Check if bob.support and alice.support are assigned to role collection 'Incident Management Support'
     - Check if david.admin is assigned to role collection 'Incident Management Admin'

-As we are using Cloud Foundry, check under Cloud Fondry > Org Members , if your platform user xp260-0XX@education.cloud.sap has org memebership.
+As we are using Cloud Foundry, check under Cloud Fondry > Org Members , if your platform user xp260-0XX@education.cloud.sap has org membership.

 Under Cloud Foundry > Spaces, verify the existience of your Space called xp260-0XX.